Bartechnika/Workshop-1/README.md

 # Workshop 1
- The GithHub repository for workshop 1 of Object-Oriented Programming
+ The GitHub repository for workshop 1 of Object-Oriented Programming